 The Board was created by the Nebraska Unicameral Legislature by enacting Legislative Bill 14, which became effective on August 16, 1937.
-The Board ensures that those who practice architecture and engineering are competent, and also enforces the Engineers and Architects Regulation Act.
+The Board ensures that those who practice architecture and engineering are competent, and also enforces The Nebraska Engineers and Architects Regulation Act.
 To be licensed, architects and professional engineers must meet rigorous education, experience, and examination standards.
 The Act also mandates that architects and professional engineers must be involved in the design of buildings and structures of significant size or complexity.

 Today, the Board is comprised of four professional engineers, three architects, and one member of the public.
 In its first year, the Board, which was initially called the State Board of Examiners for Professional Engineers and Architects, consisted of three engineers and two architects.
 Since then, the Board has licensed more than 5,100 architects and 18,200 professional engineers.